 She even dribbled water over the letter from Reynard House, Proud Member of the Reynard Media Group.
 But the ink refused to smear and the words continued to taunt her.

 She’d said no once, and now the nerve—the nerve!
 To offer her first-class tickets, reservations at a Fifth Avenue hotel, and the assurance of box seats to Hamilton—how rude!

 She whipped ganache into submission and drizzled it on the first pan of still warm brownies.
 She’d slice them later before taking them to Lisa’s tomorrow.
-The second pan of brownies went into the oven, and she paused in her fever of anger-fueled anxiety baking to read the infuriating letter again.
+The second pan of brownies went into the oven, and only then did she pause in her fever of anger-fueled anxiety baking to read the infuriating letter again.

 Anita Topaz did not make personal appearances.
 Paris had been perfectly clear about that from the get go.
-But the merger meant all the new people at Reynard House, and none of them wanted to remember that little detail.
+But with the merger the new people at Reynard House preferred not to notice that little detail.